 On the subject of narrow streets, Port Isaac is renown for having one of the narrowest thoroughfares in Britain, the aptly named Squeezy Belly Alley!

 Fishing and scenic trips can be taken from the harbour during the summer months.
 Both Port Isaac and nearby Port Gaverne are within what is both an Area of Outstanding Natural Beauty and a Heritage Coast Area.
-Consequently, there are lots of lovely walks along the coast and inland.
+Consequently, there are lots of lovely walks both inland and along the coast, either towards Polzeath or Tintagel in the other direction.

 Port Gaverne is a pretty unspoilt cove around the corner from Port Isaac.
 There is a sheltered, sandy beach, with rock pools, probably one of the safest in North Cornwall for young children.
 In the 19th century the hamlet was a slate, coal, limestone handling port.
 Shipbuilding also took place here.
 Some old buildings on the quay, which was once used to export slate from the nearby Delabole Slate Quarries, have all been converted into holiday accommodation.
 There is a 17th century inn in the cove offering food and accommodation.